PennyLaneAI/pennylane/doc/code/qml_noise.rst

     ~wires_eq
     ~wires_in

-An arbitrary conditional can also be defined by wrapping the functional form of a custom condition with the following decorator:
+Arbitrary conditionals can also be defined by wrapping the functional form of custom conditions with the following decorator:

 .. currentmodule:: pennylane